 Excessive hair growth on the face and neck of females may be caused by hormonal imbalances such as polycystic ovary syndrome.
 Depending on the individual, hormonal testing maybe advised.
 Laser hair reduction is an effective way of removing unwanted hair in a safe, non-chemical manner.

 You will be provided with protective eye shields or glasses by your treating registered nurse prior to your treatment.
-A warm or ‘snapping rubber band’ sensation may be felt as the light is absorbed into the targeted areas.
+A warm sensation may be felt as the light is absorbed into the targeted areas.
 Typically, treatment only takes a few minutes to half an hour depending on the size of the treated area.
 The procedure is gentle, noninvasive and safe for all skin types.
-It is also well tolerated with little to no pain; however, if you experience any discomfort during the treatment please let your treating laser specialist know so pain relief can be arranged.
+It is also well tolerated with little to no pain.

 Laser hair reduction is most effective when hair is at its shortest possible length.
 Your treating specialist will ask that you shave the morning of your procedure or on the night before.
 It is also advised that cosmetics, creams or deodorants are avoided on the treatment areas on the day of the procedure.